Scientists use DNA to identify three big ivory-smuggling cartels

 Samples from tusks seized around the world were matched to trace them back to three big crime networks.

 Ivory smugglers buy tusks from individual poachers across Africa.
-The poachers are small-time operators and hard to trace, but the cartels consolidate and ship the tusks around the world in big shipping containers.
+The poachers are small-time operators and hard to track down, but the cartels consolidate and ship the tusks around the world in big shipping containers.

 Often, individual tusks get separated and shipped in different containers, which are difficult to trace back to the originators.
 Wasser’s team used DNA sequencing to match up pairs of tusks that got separated before they were shipped.